NikoMolecule/Picture-Generation-with-Pi/README.md

 ## What is logic behind creating the image?

-I collect 16 random digits from already calculated PI. next i convert each of them into binary.
+I take random sequence of 16 Pi digits. next i convert each of them into binary.
 When program saw digit 1, it calculated up-left corner of square and created filled 16x16 blue square using line_segments.

 ## How to run the program?